umair-ali-bhutto/ali-raza-portfolio/README.md

 To get started with this project you need to open your project directory and double click on index.html file in your project folder.
 This will open your file in your browser.

+## Deployed

+This Website is already deployed on [website](https://umairalibhutto254.000webhostapp.com/portfolio/)

 ## Development

 If you want to edit the index.html file open it in any editor you have access to but i would recommend visual studio code [VS-code](https://code.visualstudio.com/download).